crisouteda/phone-catalogue-client/README.md

 ### 📋 Prerequisites

-You need to have installed Node JS.
-Developed with v17.9.0.
+You need to have installed Node JS (Developed on v17.9.0).

 ### 🔧 Installation

-1. Download this repository as zip or clone the repository on your device (if you clone the repository, note that you will not be able to add your commits).
+1. Download this repository as zip or clone the repository on your device
 2. Open a terminal in the root directory of the repository.
-3. Install the local dependencies by running the command in the terminal:
+3. Install the necessary dependencies by running:

 ```
 npm install